montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Get Montana Divorce Records?

-Typically, querying parties can request Montana divorce records from the clerk of the court where the dissolution proceedings occurred.
-Requestors can use the court locator tool to get the location of courts in Montana.
+Typically, querying parties request Montana divorce records from the clerk of the court where the dissolution proceedings occurred.
+Requestors may use the court locator tool to get the location of courts in Montana.
 The state’s Department of Public Health and Human Services also maintains and disseminates divorce records.
-Querying parties can also submit a written request to inquire about the desired records.
-Requestors can address their request to:
+Querying parties may also submit a written request to inquire about the desired records.
+Requestors address their request to:

 Room 6, 111 N Sanders